Jane McDonald: "New Zealand is probably the most beautiful place I’ve ever been"

 Jane McDonald: “New Zealand is probably the most beautiful place I’ve ever been”

-She follows Rudyard Kipling to New Zealand and discovers an Ice Age relic in Chile in her latest series
+She's set sail again - this time she follows Rudyard Kipling to New Zealand and discovers an Ice Age relic in Chile

 When the series Cruising with Jane McDonald scooped a Bafta last month, nobody was more astonished than the star of the show – and her mum.